 It is highly recommended that part of the lab assignment grading include a direct, face-to-face laboratory demonstration that verifies that each student is learning the hands-on laboratory skills for which the course is designed and also minimize academic dishonesty.
-If students work in teams to complete the laboratories, a means for ensuring that each student contributes something meaningful to each laboratory report is also recommended.
+If students work in teams to complete the laboratories, a means for ensuring that each student contributes something meaningful to each laboratory report is strongly recommended.
+Homeworks may be completed in teams or solo (at the discretion of the instructor) while summative assignments (exams, quizzes) etc. should be completed solo.

 ABET Student Outcome Coverage: This course addresses the following outcomes: H = high relevance, M = medium relevance, L = low relevance to course.

 (1) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
 (H)